liuzixiaosz/LanguageTests/Toefl/Words/Words.md

 AIDS and cancer are maladies that **afflict** humanity.

-It is not just ears that are affected by the brain's **criss-cross** method of controlling the body.

 He goes on to claim that the purpose of his *alleged* *abduction* was to **discredit** Iran and its nuclear program.

 **Extravagant** people never save money.

-I was checking out your site before I went to work, and there was this cat (orange **stripe** I think) sitting in that box next to your bookcase.

 Ultra-running is like that – it can take you to emotional extremes; joy then depression, euphoric highs followed by **crippling** lows.